-The lesson here is there’s a difference between what you think the user is looking for and what they’re actually looking for.
+The lesson here is there’s a difference between what you think the user is looking for and what they’re actually looking for, not to mention that the user behavior analysis is crucial when creating your SEO roadmap.
 A quick Google search for the keyword is crucial for determining user intent, so don’t skip this step!

 As Neil Patel, a man who built his fame and fortune on SEO optimization, says, “Keyword research is the blueprint for your online marketing efforts, driving every decision you make.”
 And he’s right!
 Without keyword research, your content doesn’t stand a chance of getting more page views, acquiring new leads, or making all that time and money you spent creating website content worth it in the end.
 As long as people use the internet to look things up, keyword research will remain relevant.

 Before you get started, you have to come up with a plan.
 In terms of keyword search, your plan is your SEO strategy, which defines which keywords you’re targeting and your goals for the website as a whole.
 Kickstart your strategy and your search by answering these questions:

 You should have a lot of keyword ideas after answering those questions.
 However, not all keywords are created equally, so your strategy will change heavily based on your target audience, and whether you operate internationally or not, which means you’ll have to narrow this big list down.